Efficient Grand Canonical Global Optimization with On-the-fly-trained Machine-learning Interatomic Potentials: Methods and Computational Details

 \subsection{Test systems}

-We illustrate the performance of the implemented code by applying it to three different test systems.
-Namely, we evaluate the capacity of the GCGO algorithm to identify the most stable structure and chemical state for free-standing Ir$_3$O$_x$ clusters, Pt$_3$O$_x$ clusters supported on the CeO$_2$(111) surface, and surface oxide reconstructions of the Pd(100) surface at conditions with various degrees of oxidizing or reducing character (i.e., higher or lower chemical potentials $\mu_{O_{2}}$ of an O$_2$ reservoir).
+It is important to note that our GCGO algorithm is agnostic to the level of theory (or software) used to compute the energy of the target system and can therefore be used to search for stable chemical states and structures of target systems whose potential energy surfaces are described at any chosen level of theory, independent of how accurately the chosen level of theory represents real scenarios.
+Nevertheless, the computational benefit of our GCGO algorithm is obviously most prominent in applications where the MLIP trained on-the-fly is used as a surrogate energy model of first principles levels of theory (e.g. DFT).
+We illustrate the performance of the implemented code by applying it to three different test systems with different target levels of theory.
+Namely, we evaluate the capacity of the GCGO algorithm to identify the most stable structure and chemical state for free-standing Ir$_3$O$_x$ clusters, Pt$_3$O$_x$ clusters supported on the CeO$_2$(111) surface, and oxidized states of the Pd(100) surface at conditions with various degrees of oxidizing or reducing character (i.e., higher or lower chemical potentials $\mu_{O_{2}}$ of an O$_2$ reservoir).
+For the Ir$_3$O$_x$ clusters, the target level of theory is a MACE\cite{mace-Batatia2022Design} MLIP trained on Ir$_y$O$_x$ clusters.
+Using this affordable target level of theory allows running the GCGO algorithm numerous times but starting from different initial random seeds to get statistically significant data about the cumulative success rates.
+For the optimization of Pt$_3$O$_x$ clusters supported on the CeO$_2$(111) surface and for the Pd(100) surface, we employ DFT calculations as the target level of theory (see details below), showing the applicability of the approach when first principles calculations are required.